NMMaksimow/cacao_flower_microbiome/docs/analysis_log.md

 **Quality filtering, denoising, and feature table generation**
 - **Script**: `qiime2/scripts/07_qiime2_dada2_denoising.sh`
 - **Tool**: DADA2 within QIIME2 2024.10amplicon
-- **Truncation parameters**: Based on quality plot analysis
+- **Truncation parameters**: Based on quality plot analysis (5th percentile QS < 25) in first run and no truncation were applied in the second successful run:
+  - 16S: Forward 242 bp (no truncation), Reverse 240 bp;
+  - ITS1: Forward 230 bp, Reverse 225 bp;
-  - 16S: Forward 242bp (no truncation), Reverse 240bp
+  - 16S: Forward 0 (no truncation), Reverse 0 (no truncation);
-  - ITS1: Forward 230bp, Reverse 225bp
+  - ITS1: Forward 0 (no truncation), Reverse 0 (no truncation).
 - **Algorithm**: Paired-end denoising with chimaera removal

 **DADA2 Results**: